 A non-AP STA affiliated with a non-AP MLD and intends to establish a single link TDLS direct link, then the BSSID field is set to the BSSID of the AP that is operating on the link where the non-AP MLD intends to establish a single link TDLS direct link, and the AP is affiliated with the AP MLD with whom the non-AP MLD has performed ML setup.

-The TDLS initiator STA Address field is set to the TDLS initiator STA’s MAC address if the initiator STA is not affiliated with a non-AP MLD.
-Otherwise, the TDLS initiator STA Address field is set to the MAC address of the initiator non-AP MLD.
+The TDLS initiator STA Address field is set to the TDLS initiator’s MAC address.

 NOTE – When the transmitting non-AP STA is affiliated with a non-AP MLD, the TDLS initiator MAC address is set to the MLD MAC address of the non-AP MLD.

-The TDLS responder STA Address field is set to the TDLS responder STA’s MAC address if the responder STA is not affiliated with a non-AP MLD.
-Otherwise, the TDLS responder STA Address field is set to the MAC address of the responder non-AP MLD.
+The TDLS responder STA Address field is set to the TDLS responder’s MAC address.

 NOTE – When the transmitting non-AP STA is affiliated with a non-AP MLD, the TDLS responder MAC address is set to the MLD MAC address of the non-AP MLD.